just-cameron/just-cameron/README.md

 ### Howdy

 My name is Cameron Pfiffer.
-I work at [.txt](https://dottxt.co/), where I write cool examples + work with people on how to do structured text generation.
+I work at [Letta](https://letta.com), which provides a cloud service to run your self-improving AI systems.

 I used to be a postdoctoral researcher at the Stanford GSB.
 I got my PhD in Finance at the University of Oregon.
 I'm occasionally a developer for [Turing.jl](https://github.com/TuringLang/Turing.jl).
 I do Bayes stuff, industrial organization, asset pricing, market microstructure, and random other things as needed.